 - A day of introducing sailing to at-risk girls ages 9 to 14 at an approved sailing, commercial or community sailing facility where boats, qualified volunteer instructors as mentors on the boats, and other sailing-related activities are arranged by the local organization.
 The activities are fun, educational and the instructors and volunteers for the most part are women, providing positive female role models.

 - Unique to each location.
-The boats used are what the host organization has available as well as the agenda for the day.
-Some of the events have a guest speaker or guest appearance.
+The boats and the agenda are provided by the host organization.
+Some events have a guest speaker or guest appearance.
 Some use small boats while other locations use cruising boats.
 Some engage in spirited competition.
 It all depends on what the organizer arranges.
 Current and Past years of AdventureSail events will show you the variety of events.
-Each one will certainly show you the enthusiasm and smiles of the girls, who may be getting on the water for the first time in their lives.
-For a general Step-by-Step Guide click here.
+Each will show the enthusiasm and smiles of the girls, who may be getting on the water for the first time in their lives.

 - Free program